univention/univention-corporate-server/doc/release-notes/index.rst

 repository <software-create-repo>`.
 The installed (major) version of UCS determines which packages a local repository provides.
 A repository running on a UCS server with version 4.x only provides packages up to UCS 4.x, a repository server running on UCS 5 only provides packages for UCS 5 and newer versions.

-To upgrade systems to UCS 5 in an environment with a local repository, the following are some of the options.
-First, you must setup a local UCS 5 repository server.
+To upgrade systems to UCS 5 in an environment with a local repository, consider the following options.
+First, you need to set up a local UCS 5 repository server.

 * Install a new UCS 5 system as a |UCSPRIMARYDN| from the DVD or from a virtualized base image.
 Then :external+uv-manual:ref:`setup a local repository